Differences Between Basic EPS and Diluted EPS

-- Basic EPS is the most suitable, but not very sound approach to find out how a company is doing financially.
-Diluted EPS is a much better and strictest approach to find out how a company is doing financially.
+- Basic EPS is the most suitable but not very sound approach to finding out how a company is doing financially.
+Diluted EPS is a much better and strictest approach to determine how a company is doing financially.

-- Basic EPS can be calculated just by deducting the preferred dividend from the net income and then by dividing with the outstanding equity shares.
-Diluted EPS, on the other hand, can be calculated by adding net income, convertible preferred dividend, and debt interest and then dividing the sum by outstanding shares plus all convertible securities of the company.
+- One can calculate basic EPS by deducting the preferred dividend from the net income and dividing it by the outstanding equity shares.
+On the other hand, one can calculate diluted EPS by adding net income, convertible preferred dividends, and debt interest and then dividing the sum by outstanding shares plus all convertible securities of the company.

-- Basic EPS is always higher than diluted EPS since in diluted EPS all convertible securities are added to the common shares in the denominator.
+- Basic EPS is always higher than diluted EPS since, in diluted EPS, all convertible securities add to the common shares in the denominator.

 Basic EPS and diluted EPS go hand in hand.
-If the company’s capital structure is quite complex, it’s always better to go for both – basic and diluted EPS.
+If its capital structure is quite difficult, it is always better to go for both.

-This has been a guide to differences between Basic EPS and Diluted EPS.
-You may also look at the following articles to enhance your accounting knowledge.
+This article is a guide to Basic EPS vs Diluted EPS.
+We discuss the top differences between basic and diluted EPS, infographics, and a comparative table.
+You may also look at the following articles to enhance your accounting knowledge: –